TommesJay/website/source/en/references.md

 [![Logo SWM MVG](img/referenzen/logo-swm-mvg.png)](/en:crowd-simulation-munich-subway-station) {.referenzpreview}

-accu:rate was commissioned ba the [Munich City Utilities - SWM](https://www.swm.de/) to implement a [passenger simulation at a Munich subway station](personenstromanalyse-ubahn-station-muenchen-mvg).
+accu:rate was commissioned by the [Munich City Utilities - SWM](https://www.swm.de/) to implement a [passenger simulation at a Munich subway station](personenstromanalyse-ubahn-station-muenchen-mvg).
 By means of simulation critical passenger flows were examined in detail possible measures to relieve the station were tested.
 The results are incorporated into the operational concept of the subway station in order to enable a smooth operation even during rush hours.
 [Read more...](/en:crowd-simulation-munich-subway-station)